The Nursery

 House & Family History: Kellie is an ancient (the oldest part is believed to date from 1360), and reputedly haunted, Scottish castle.
-The House is particularly noted for its Scottish furniture designed by Sir Robert Lorimer and its beautiful painted paneling and fine 1620s plasterwork ceilings (the first plaster ceilings in Scotland, the quality of which are in a league with those at the Palace of Holyroodhouse).
-There is also a permanent exhibition on the life and work of the Scottish sculptor Hew Lorimer.
+The house is particularly noted for its Scottish furniture designed by Sir Robert Lorimer, its beautiful painted paneling, and its fine 1620s plasterwork ceilings (the quality of which are in a league with those at the Palace of Holyroodhouse).
+There is also a permanent exhibition on the life and work of the sculptor Hew Lorimer, who sold the house and 16 acres to the National Trust for Scotland in 1970.
+James VI visited Kellie in 1617.

 Date: Circa 1699Architect: Alexander Edward